agraef/midizap/README.md

 CC1[] CC1{0,1,1,2,3,5,8,13,21,34,55,89}
 ~~~

-Value lists offer some conveniences to facilitate their use, *repetitions* (which we've already discussed in the previous section) and *enumerations*.
+Value lists offer some conveniences to facilitate their use, *repetitions* (which we've already discussed above) and *enumerations*.
 Enumerations are used to denote an ascending or descending range of values.
 E.g., to reverse the values of a controller you may write:

 ~~~
 CC1[] CC1{127-0}